Machine Learning Algorithms

 Unsupervised Learning

-Unsupervised Learning algorithms deal with the data that has not been categorized or classified and tries to discover some kind of clustering or a structure that is inherent in the supplied data.
+Unsupervised Learning algorithms deal with the data that has not been categorized or classified and try to discover some kind of clustering or a structure that is inherent in the supplied data.

 • K-Means Clustering: Groups data into clusters based on similarity.